 The overall goal of these challenges is not limited to enhance information retrieval, but aims to raise awareness of how such information can be put to use in order to transform a specific dataset into a particularly significant resource when used in conjunction with other sources of information.
 According to this point of view, web-based information is also seen as an important source of economic growth enabling new forms of entrepreneurships and social innovation.
 Indeed, having a social and economic value, web information can be used as a basis for the creation of new services which add value to the original data.
 Finally, the growth of information through the Internet dramatically increases the range of benefits and usages derived from enabling data mining technologies that clearly point toward a high user involvement.
 The above motivations make DEW 2018 a special venue for a series of topics at the intersection of several technologies such as data mining, web intelligence, search, cloud technologies, etc.

-The CFP of the DEW 2018 Track will be posted here soon.
+The CFP of the DEW 2018 in text format can be downloaded here.

 Papers up to six (6) double-column pages (including figures, tables and references) should contain original contributions not published or submitted elsewhere and are to be formatted according to the IEEE template.
 Technical paper authors MUST submit their manuscripts through EasyChair conference management system in PDF format.